Erasmus+ scholarship

 The submission of final report documents at the end of Erasmus+ study mobility shall be considered as a student's request for the final payment of mobility funding (10%).
 The UL shall pay within 45 calendar days the student the final payment or request the reimbursement of the paid mobility funds (if the mobility period has been shortened).

-Erasmus+ study mobility monthly grant rates for 2022/2023 and for 2023/2024:
+Erasmus+ long-term study mobility monthly grant rates 2025/2026:

 Erasmus+ grant can be awarded for one semester.
 UL cannot guarantee additional funding in case of an extension of the Erasmus+ study period.